chenshuiluke/jresume/README.md

     }

 The above loads Semantic UI and some other stuff to the `head` of the generated html resume.
 Semantic UI and Bootstrap are already in `resources.zip`.

+You can then apply said styles by calling the `withClass` function on any of your `ContainerTag`s and passing any of the required css class names:

+   ContainerTag foo = div().withClass("ui");